British Engagement Programme for Displaced Children

 BRITISH ENGAGEMENT PROGRAMME for DISPLACED CHILDREN

 The project seeks to eliminate barriers in attaining knowledge, experience and opportunities for children of displaced families by creating a bespoke programme of cultural and educational activities to engage these children into British society.
-This tailored programmes, conducted with selected experineced mentors seeks to alleviate pressure from families and the educational system by enhancing displaced children with greater understanding of Britain.
+This tailored programmes, conducted with selected experineced mentors seek to alleviate pressure from families and the educational system by enhancing displaced children with greater understanding of Britain.

 In order to create cultural and historical awareness/understanding of British society and values;

 - The project will coordinate event days, including visits to the Houses of Parliament, museums, galleries and one-to-one mentor support.

 - Organise training and seminars.
 We aim to focus on issues/topics to help children better understand and engage with local communities.